Agency-by-agency look at Trump's budget | Taiwan News

 Up or down?
 Down 5 percent

 Highlight: The proposed budget would limit subsidies to farmers, including a cut in government help for purchasing crop insurance.
-Crop insurance is overwhelmingly popular program with farm-state senators in both parties, and previous farm bills have only increased spending.
-The budget would also limit spending on environmentally-friendly conservation programs and some rural development dollars that help small towns build infrastructure.
+Crop insurance is an overwhelmingly popular program with farm-state senators in both parties, and previous farm bills have only increased spending.
+The budget would also limit spending on environmentally friendly conservation programs and some rural development dollars that help small towns build infrastructure.

 Trump isn't the first president to try to limit farm subsidies.
 Presidents Barack Obama and George W. Bush also proposed major reductions, but farm-state lawmakers have always kept them going.
 The Republican chairmen of the Senate and House agriculture committees both said Tuesday they oppose Trump's proposed cuts.